be-oi/beoi-training/README.md

 # beOI/beCP Training Resources
 This repository hosts all the course materials created for the [beOI](http://beoi.be-oi.be/) (Belgian Olympiad in Informatics) and [beCP](http://becp.be-oi.be/) (Belgian Competitive Programming) training camps.

-The program is now structured into a set of teaching units, designed to cover the whole IOI syllabus (and a some additional material from the [CP3](http://cpbook.net/) book).
-Each unit contains the slides used and a README which outlines the content of the unit, lists the prerequisites and gives links to related exercises (when applicable).
+The program is now structured into a set of teaching units, designed to cover the whole IOI syllabus (and some additional material from the [CP3](http://cpbook.net/) book).
+Each unit contains the slides used and a README which outlines the content of the unit, lists the prerequisites and gives links to related exercises.
+The units are not originally meant to be in a logical order.

 The resources made prior to the units system are available in the [archive](archive) directory.